Order spectra in topological dynamical systems: Preliminaries

 In the following, we will prove that in fact $\mathcal{C}_\subseteq$ and $\mathcal{C}_\preceq$ coincide with $\mathcal{C}$ in compact systems.
 Recalling Remarks \ref{canon} and \ref{canon_} and Lemma \ref{lem:chain-indipendence-metric}, this identifies $\mathcal{C}_\subseteq$ and $\mathcal{C}_\preceq$ as canonical (i.e., independent of the metric and of the vanishing sequence) refinements of the relation $\mathcal{C}$, yielding a finer description of the recurrence properties.

-It may seem, at first sight, that the challenging part in proving the equalities $\mathcal{C}=\mathcal{C}_\subseteq=\mathcal{C}_\preceq$ is to build nested chains, while the compatibility of their linear orderings, boiling down to avoid cycles in each chain, is a technical nuisance one can take care of easily.
+It may seem, at first sight, that the challenging part in proving the equalities $\mathcal{C}=\mathcal{C}_\subseteq=\mathcal{C}_\preceq$ is to build nested chains, while the avoidance of cycles is a technical nuisance one can take care of easily.
 As we will see when we will address the problem in Section \ref{sec5}, things are different.

 In this section, we prove that, in the compact case, we can always build nested chains for two points in chain relation (Theorem \ref{C=C_nested}).
-We will refine later the construction to achieve nested chains with compatible linear orderings. in the meantime, we will develop some results concerning what can be said in some particularly simple cases.
+We will refine later the construction to achieve nested chains with compatible linear orderings.
+In the meantime, we will develop some results concerning what can be said in some particularly simple cases.